SMSF trustees need to truly understand diversification and better diversify their portfolios.

 Don’t let the title fool you, even if you are not a Millennial you may benefit from these fantastic apps.
 These tools could help you save for your first home, new car or your next holiday adventure.
 But most importantly, they can help you build your wealth which seems to be an area that millennials are struggling with the most.

 Australia has one of the highest levels of smartphone penetration in the world and there is an increasing array of very useful tools and apps freely available to help us manage all aspects of our financial lives.

 In this article, I’m going to share the top 5 apps that can make managing your SMSF a breeze.

 Do you want to make your life easier, your superfund compliance easier and of course help make the administration of your superfund easier?

 We go on and on about data feeds and the important role they play in your superfund’s administration and we are now finally starting to see this also flow across to the audit of superfunds.

 I was interested but not necessarily surprised to read two articles this week relating to financial fortunes of the general Australian population.
 The first article talked about financial literacy, where a study by Zurich and Oxford University found that Australia ranked near the bottom of the tables.
-In the second article, a study by the Actuaries Institute found that almost a third of Australians are in danger of running out of money because they are drawing too much out of superannuation.
+In the second article,

 The end of the financial year is the perfect time to give your SMSF some love.
 The following are our top 10 pre-30 June items we believe every SMSF trustee should look at.